back-arrow

 Perth Property Update: National Spotlight Turns West

-By Matthew Hughes, Capital Property Advisory Perth’s property market has recently experienced a significant drop in days on market, along with a noticeable increase in buyer activity.
-Our median house price has risen slightly since the beginning of the year, improving...
+Written by Matthew Hughes, Capital Property Advisory Perth’s property market has recently experienced a significant drop in days on market, along with a noticeable increase in buyer activity.
+Our median house price has risen slightly since the beginning of the year,...

 read more